ThiagoBfim/oauth-client/README.md

 #### Keycloak

-Use this link to initialize and start the Keycloak in your machin:
+Use this link to initialize and start the Keycloak in your machine:

 [Keycloak - Docker](https://www.keycloak.org/getting-started/getting-started-docker)

+##### Running with Custom theme

+Go to keycloak-theme and run `docker-compose up`

+This command will create the keycloak with mysql database and with a custom theme.

+Change the theme: You should go to Realm settings >  Themes > Login theme

 #### Spring Boot Client

 Execute `./gradlew bootRun`

 Notes: If you wanna to package the application, run this command: `./gradlew build`